 Instructions

-• Peel the skin of the carrots and roughly cut in pieces.
+• Peel the skin of the carrots and roughly cut them into pieces.

-• When the instant pot beeps, turn off the instant pot.
-Quick release the pressure and open it.
-Transfer the contents to a blender and blend to a smooth paste.
-If needed, add some portion of the remaining milk while blending.
+• Transfer the contents of the pressure cooker to a blender and blend to a smooth paste.
+If needed, add some portion of the milk while blending.
 (Depending on your blender, you might want to cool a bit before blending)

-• Add the remaining milk and the blended mixture to the instant pot insert.
-Add cardamom, saffron strands and give a good stir.
+• Add the blended mixture to the boiled milk and stir well until it is all mixed well.
+Add cardamom powder, saffron strands, and sugar.
+Give a good stir.

 Notes

-• Sanitize the instant pot thoroughly when cooking milk and desserts – the steel insert, lid and sealing ring.
+Instant Pot: Thoroughly sanitize the Instant Pot, including the steel insert, lid, and sealing ring, before cooking milk and desserts.
 If you have an extra sealing ring for sweet foods, use it.

 Nutrition